 Part of my job as Nymans Propagator is to work alongside Head Gardener, Joe Whelan and Conservation Craft Gardener, Philip Holmes on recording individual plants history, location and significance to Nymans.
 We have one of the most interesting and diverse collections of plants in the National Trust and hold three Plant Heritage Collections.

-In the nursery we also propagate those we can grow here on site and work with the National Trust’s Plant Conservation Centre in Devon.
+In the nursery at Nymans we propagate from our significant plant collection, we grow as much as we can on site and work closely with the National Trust’s Plant Conservation Centre in Devon.

 Plant Heritage Collections

 Nymans holds three Plant Heritage Collections: the National Collection of Erica & Calluna (Sussex heather cvs.), the Nymans Collection, and the Harold Comber Collection.
 These collections are unique to this garden and can be enjoyed all year round and throughout the garden.
 We have dedicated ourselves to document, develop and preserve these comprehensive collections of plants for the future.

 The Harold Comber Collection consists of plants that are connected to, or named after, plant hunter Harold Comber, who was the son of Nymans Head Gardener, James Comber (1895-1953).
 Nymans has many plants associated with his plant hunting trips and some of the original specimens can be found in the garden today.

 The Erica & Calluna (Sussex heather cvs.)
 Collection is a grouping of plants where all cultivars are directly connected to a person, family, garden or place in Sussex.

 The Nymans Collection consists of 37 different cultivars of mainly trees and shrubs that are in some way connected to Nymans.
 These are named after a person linked with the garden or family, or have been bred here by one of the propagators in Nymans history.